eyeblech/tera-dl/README.md

 Download starts with progress bar; resumes if interrupted.

 ## Acknowledgments
-Powered by [Terabox-Web](https://github.com/Itz-Ashlynn/Terabox-Web) by Itz-Ashlynn—core API for links.
-Star it! 🌟
+Huge thanks to [@Itz-Ashlynn](https://github.com/Itz-Ashlynn) for [Terabox-Web](https://github.com/Itz-Ashlynn/Terabox-Web)—the API that makes this all possible.
+Star the repo if it helps! 🌟

 ## License
 MIT—see [LICENSE](LICENSE).